Climate and Energy

 Climate Change Conference

-Climate change has direct impacts on human health through climate-induced food and water insecurities, displacement, and pollution.
-We must consider that the impacts are not equally distributed among people of varying race, gender, and income.
-Join us virtually during the week of March 14 through March 18, 2022 to explore these issues and consider the intersection of climate change, human health, and justice.Read More
+Climate change impacts human health through climate-induced food and water insecurities, displacement, and pollution.
+We must consider the unequal distribution of these impacts among people of varying races, gender, and income.
+The 2022 Climate Change Conference explored these issues with scientists, public health experts, front-line advocates, theologians, and policymakers addressing the intersection of climate change, human health, and justice.Read More

 Our Programs and Faculty